niemanlab/openfuego/README.md

 OpenFuego is essentially “Fuego in a box,” allowing you to monitor your own universe of people on Twitter — celebrities, tech writers, film critics, Canadians, or just people you like.

 Fuego and OpenFuego were created by [Andrew Phelps](https://twitter.com/andrewphelps) for the [Nieman Journalism Lab](http://www.niemanlab.org/).
+It was influenced by [Hourly Press](http://www.theatlantic.com/technology/archive/2011/08/fuego-a-bot-that-turns-the-twitter-firehose-into-a-trickle/244355/), created by Steve Farrell and Lyn Headley.
 OpenFuego relies heavily on @fennb’s [Phirehose](https://github.com/fennb/phirehose) library and @abraham’s [twitteroauth](https://github.com/abraham/twitteroauth) library.

 ### How it works